-20) The Use of Consultants
+The Use of Consultants

-Health professionals and appropriate administrative staff may be used as consultants and advisors for services such as speaking at and meetings, involvement chairing in medical/scientific studies, clinical trials or training services, participation at advisory board meetings, and participation in market research where such participation involves remuneration and/or travel.
+Health professionals and appropriate administrative staff may be used as consultants and advisors for services such as speaking at and chairing involvement meetings, medical/scientific studies, clinical trials or training services, participation at advisory board meetings, and participation in market research where such participation involves remuneration and/or travel.
 The arrangements which cover these genuine consultancy or other services must, to the extent relevant to the particular arrangement, fulfil the criteria set out in Clause 20 and procedures should ensure that the requirements of that clause are complied with.

-Significant changes have been made in relation to the use of consultants in the 2011 edition of the Code.
+Significant changes were made in relation to the use of consultants in the 2011 Code.
 In particular, public disclosure of fees paid to consultants in the UK for certain services will be required for payments made in 2012 and each calendar year thereafter (Clause 20.2).
 No disclosure is required in relation to payments for research and development work, including the conduct of clinical trials.
-Additional information will have to be disclosed in relation to certain payments made in 2013 and each calendar year thereafter (Clause 20.3).
+Additional information will have to be disclosed in relation to certain payments made in 2013 and each calendar year thereafter (Clause